keeps/roda-msoffice-tools/README.md

 roda-msoffice-tools
 ===================

 Tools that use Microsoft Office to convert formats in command-line.
-These tools are use on the [RODA Project](http://roda-community.org) to convert Microsoft Office files to PDF on ingest.
+These tools are used on the [RODA Project](http://roda-community.org) to convert Microsoft Office files to PDF on ingest.

 To build you must use Visual Studio.
 To use one must have Microsoft Office installed.